-We have common stock warrants and, for the period ended December 31, 2014, had preferred stock warrants that meet the definition of derivative financial instruments and are accounted for as derivatives.
-The fair value of these warrant derivatives is based on either a Black-Scholes valuation model or a Monte Carlo simulation model at each reporting period.
+We have common stock warrants, put options embedded within those warrants and fundamental change and make-whole interest provisions embedded within our convertible notes that meet the definition of derivative financial instruments and are accounted for as derivatives.
+The fair value of these derivatives are based on Monte Carlo simulation models at each reporting period.